 Jacobs, Alan.
 The Pleasures of Reading in an Age of Distraction.
 Oxford UP, 2011.

-For the titles of works contained within larger works, such as articles within a periodical, chapters within a book, etc., use quotation marks (pp. 25-29, 68-69).
+Use quotation marks for the titles of works contained within larger works, such as an article within a periodical or a chapter within a book.

 Example:

 When a source is part of a larger work, MLA refers to the larger work as the source's "container."
 A container could be a book that is a collection of shorter works, a journal or magazine, a TV series, or a website.
-Italicize the title of the container and follow it with a comma (p.
-30).
+Italicize the title of the container and follow it with a comma.

 Example:

 Sources can have more than one container.
 For instance, a journal article may be found within a database, or a TV series may be viewed on a platform like Hulu or Netflix.
-MLA recommends documenting all of the containers relevant to your source (pp. 31-36).
+MLA recommends documenting all of the containers relevant to your source.

 Examples: